Landscape heritage

 Row of trees near Westernieland

-In an open landscape, vegetation stands out.
-This five-and-a-half-kilometer-long row of trees is therefore very striking.
+In an open landscape, you cannot help but notice vegetation.
+So, this five-and-a-half-kilometre-long row of trees really stands out.
 It is the only row of trees in the wide surroundings.
 Why this row of trees was planted here is not known.

-Pollarded willows are not rare or unusual in themselves.
+White willows are not rare or unusual in themselves.
 However, willow branches tell a story of water management.
-These willow branches were used in wickerwork such as rice dams and nowadays as bank protection.
+These willow branches were used in wickerwork such as fascines and bank protection.

 Salt marshes near Noordpolderzijl

 During high tide, part of the land floods and the sea carries away clay and sand particles.
 The constant sedimentation of sea clay creates salt marshes: vast expanses of sea clay that are dry at low tide and only flood at high tide.
-Salt-loving plants grow on the salt marshes, trapping silt particles with their stems and leaves and thus promoting sedimentation.
+Salt-loving plants grow on the salt marshes, trapping silt particles with their stems and leaves, which promotes sedimentation.
 This causes the salt marsh to silt up.
-At Noordpolderzijl, one finds the rare combination of high and low salt marshes.
+At Noordpolderzijl, you can find the rare combination of high and low salt marshes.